Kiptoo-Deus/CarrierBridge/docs/DEPLOYMENT.md

 - VPN: run dedicated WireGuard/IKEv2 gateway instances; keep them minimal and monitored
 - Mesh: enable discovery services with careful rate limiting to avoid DoS

----

-If you want, I can:
-- Generate a `Dockerfile` and `k8s` manifests tuned to your codebase
-- Create a GitHub Actions pipeline for building images and running tests
-- Add example WireGuard config and Mesh transport prototype